Skip to main content

 You can ask the court to delay the possession date for up to 6 weeks if leaving earlier would cause you hardship.
 For example, if you're ill or have young children.

-If you stay past the possession date, your landlord can apply for court bailiffs to evict you.
+If you stay past the possession date, your landlord can ask the court to send bailiffs to evict you.

 Suspended possession orders